-There are 3️⃣ separate scans that are run on each patient:
+There are three (3) separate scans that are run on each patient for dysautonomia:

 - NeuroThermal Scans — using infrared temperature analysis to find and measure dysautonomia

 - NeuroSpinal EMG Scans — measures motor and postural function and exhaustion related to dysautonomia.

 - Heart Rate Variability (HRV) — measures overall autonomic function, adaptability, and resiliency

 Patients struggling with dysautonomia can find out if their case is mild, moderate, or severe using the INSiGHT Scanning Technology.
 And even more importantly, these scans allow PX Docs to build a customized, personalized care plan designed to restore function and balance to the autonomic nervous system.

-The HRV scan is by far the most helpful for patients suffering from dysautonomia and is the gold standard in assessment and tracking the effectiveness of care.
+The HRV scan is by far the most helpful for patients suffering from dysautonomia and is the gold standard in assessing and tracking the effectiveness of care.
 Far more advanced than traditional blood pressure or heart rate analysis, HRV is a technology that can measure the exact amount of imbalance or dysfunction within the nervous system to help us better understand your child’s dysautonomia.

 What Makes a PX Doc Different

-While it’s always been known that chiropractic care can improve neurological function, our PX Docs take that much farther.
+While it’s always been known that chiropractic care can improve neurological function, our PX Docs take that much further.
 The entire focus of our care is addressing dysautonomia, and in turn restoring balance and function to the autonomic nervous system.

 Not only do our exam and scanning technology focus on dysautonomia, so does our adjusting technique and approach.
 We measure and assess for dysautonomia on each and every visit, and each adjustment is designed to these two crucial things each and every time:

 - Release and calm the excessive sympathetic response (fight-or-flight) from dysautonomia

-- Boost and stimulate a vagal nerve and parasympethic response (rest, digest, and heal)
+- Boost and stimulate a vagal nerve and parasympathetic response (rest, digest, and heal)